 So, if you can’t compromise on the taste of coffee, it would not be fair to compromise on the prices.
 Always buy good quality and perfectly roasted beans.

 If you are too sensitive to bitterness and hate it, you must buy light or medium-roasted coffee beans; it’s less bitter than dark-roasted coffee beans.

 Also, use 100% Arabica coffee beans.
 Many coffee beans present in the market are a blend of Arabica and Robusta beans.

 Robusta beans are higher in caffeine and also have a more bitter taste.
 While Arabica beans are smoother with a rich and aromatic flavor.

 If you can buy coffee beans directly from roasters that’s perfect otherwise my recommendation is to use Lavazza coffee beans.

 The taste of the coffee may become bitter if you make mistakes during brewing.
 There are several possible reasons for bitter-tasting coffee.

 - Time: The taste of the coffee gets more and more bitter if you increase the time for brewing.

-- Size of ground coffee beans: If ground coffee beans are too fine, then your coffee may taste bitter.
+- Size of ground coffee beans: If your grind size is too fine, then your coffee may taste bitter.

 - The temperature of the water: If you use too much hot water for brewing your coffee, it will make the taste of the coffee more bitter.